webplatform/docs/guides/getting_started_with_css/index.md

 </style></syntaxhighlight>

 The first question you'll be asking is "why on earth do I need another way to apply external style sheets to my HTML documents?"
 Well, you don't really - I am mainly including information on <code>@import</code> here for the sake of completeness.
-There are a few minor advantages/disadvantages of using <code>@import</code> over <code>&lt;link&gt;</code> elements, but they are ''very minor'', so it's really up to you which way you go. <code>&lt;link&gt;</code> elements are the recognised best way to do things these days.
+There are a few minor advantages/disadvantages of using <code>@import</code> over <code>&lt;link&gt;</code> elements, but they are ''very minor'', so it is really up to you which way you go. <code>&lt;link&gt;</code> elements are the recognised best way to do things these days.

-* Older browsers don't recognise <code>@import</code> at all, so completely ignore it (Netscape 4 and older, and IE 4 and older if you omit the brackets from around the filename).
+* Older browsers don't recognize <code>@import</code> at all, so they completely ignore it (Netscape 4 and older, and IE 4 and older if you omit the brackets from around the file name).
 You can therefore use an <code>@import</code> statement to hide styles from old buggy browsers that would use them incorrectly.
-You could put your up-to-date styles in an external stylesheet and import them with <code>@import</code>, then provide some really basic styles that will not cause IE/Netscape 4 to choke in the embedded stylesheet.
+You could put your up-to-date styles in an external style sheet and import them with <code>@import</code>, then provide some really basic styles that will not cause IE/Netscape 4 to choke in the embedded style sheet.
 This is useful, but you'll very rarely need to ensure IE/Netscape 4 compatibility these days!
 * As mentioned before, IE6 doesn't support putting the media type at the end of the <code>@import</code> line, so they are not a good way to go if you want to insert multiple stylesheets for different media.
 * You could argue that the code for multiple <code>@import</code> statements is smaller than the code for multiple <code>&lt;link&gt;</code> elements, but this is pretty negligible.
 }}
 {{Notes_Section}}
 {{Compatibility_Section
 |Not_required=No
+|Imported_tables=
 |Desktop_rows={{Compatibility Table Desktop Row
 |Chrome_supported=Yes
 |Chrome_prefixed_supported=Unknown